Do Go On - 373 - The Star Wars Holiday Special

 No.

-If you said a different street, it would have still been no,
+If you said a different street, it would have still been no.

-but I like how you...
+But I liked how you...

 You didn't pause there and make us all wait.

-I should have just jumped in and said,
+I should have just jumped in and said, I'll stop you right there.

 No miracles involved in this one.